luo-hao-striver/Driver-detection/README.md

       This is a result. when you run the code ,you can get the result in here.

 # 3.state-farm-distracted-driver-detection directory
-      There are your datasets dowmloading form https://www.kaggle.com/competitions/state-farm-distracted-driver-detection/data.
+      There are your datasets dowmloading from https://www.kaggle.com/competitions/state-farm-distracted-driver-detection/data.

 # 4. 0_train.sh
       This is a .sh file ,you should run it for training the models